python-trio/trio/README.rst

        our solution

-   - idempotent call_soon is being missed in current_statistics

    - a thought: if we switch to a global parkinglot keyed off of arbitrary hashables, and put the key into the task object, then introspection will be able to do things like show which tasks are